Written by Amanda Tayte-Tait Marufu

 I’ll come over tomorrow and we can talk he texted and for the first time in a long time, I made the decision that I needed to.
 I chose myself.

-The next few weeks were a long blur and honestly, I can’t even tell you if it was 3 weeks or 4 but eventually we had raised enough money.
+The next few weeks were a long blur and honestly, I can’t even tell you if it was 3 weeks or 4 but eventually, we had raised enough money.
 Again I can’t tell you if you paid me where we got the number from or how but I remember being in the street waiting to meet a stranger so he could hand me the pills and a prescription.

 That’s the thing that I didn’t know that the pills were something readily available in every pharmacy.

-”Just put them under your tongue.” this guy instructed and I chucked down a bottle of pineapple juice as if I was drinking vodka.
+”Just put them under your tongue.” this guy instructed and I chucked down a bottle of pineapple juice as if I were drinking vodka.
 I hadn’t drunk since finding out even though I wasn’t sure why when I knew that I wasn’t having this baby.

 That night was one of the longest nights of my life.
 He didn’t leave my side filling me up with promises of a future and kids we would have one day.
 Promises he had never bothered with the three years we had been together.